-So, if there is an opportunity, some employees who can rationalize their behavior as acceptable will eventually try to steal from you and overbill you for their work.
+So, if there is an opportunity, some employees who can rationalize their behavior as acceptable will eventually try to steal from you, work side gigs on your company time, and overbill you for their work.

 You can end up unknowingly paying for the work they never did.
 In some industries, such as health care, you can also face the risk of severe charges and pay hefty fines.

 However, it is possible to induce your employees to become more ethical just by changing how you ask them to account for their work and minimizing their opportunity to commit fraud.
 Here are the short guidelines for doing it most efficiently in practice.

 You can most efficiently prevent overbilling at the workplace by reducing the opportunity for unintentional human error or planned fraud.
 Timeero helps you achieve this in numerous ways.

 Using Timeero’s app to track their business time, your employees can hardly inflate their work hours.